-The collection will soon go on display at the Museum of London Docklands.
+Initially intended to open in April 2020, but delayed by lockdown, the collection will open at the Museum of London Docklands from 11 September.
 The billed highlight is a pair of terret rings which, for those of us not au fait with harness terminology, was a hoop that prevented reins from tangling on horse-drawn carts.
 They are the first of their kind ever discovered in the UK.

 Other artefacts come from overseas, such as a bracelet from the border of modern day France and Germany and copper ingots that probably originate in the Alps.
 London had close ties with Europe even then.